Brownie Cookies

 Brookies

-- Place an inch of water into a medium sized saucepan and bring it to a gentle simmer.
-Place a heatproof bowl on top making sure the bottom of the bowl isn’t touching the water.
+- Melt chocolate and butter – Fill a medium sized saucepan about a quarter of the way with water.
+Bring to a gentle simmer.
+Place a heatproof bowl on top making sure the bottom of the bowl isnโt touching the water.
 Add the chopped chocolate and butter in the bowl and gently stir until melted.
 Remove from the saucepan and allow to cool for 10 minutes.

-- Use an ice cream scoop (about 3-4 tbsp) to scoop 6 balls of dough onto each baking tray.
+- Bake – Use an ice cream scoop (about 3-4 tbsp) to scoop 6 balls of dough onto each baking tray spacing them well apart so they can spread.
 Sprinkle with sea salt flakes.
-Bake in the middle rack of your oven for 6 minutes.
+Bake in the middle rack of your oven for 8-10 minutes.
 Use a 4-inch cookie cutter to swirl around the cookies as soon as they come out of the oven.
 This will give them a round shape.
 Allow to cool for 30 minutes before serving.

 These are delicious.
 I may (sure did) eat a whole tray myself before letting others taste.